US Senator Dead at 87

 Sasser’s political career experienced a downturn in 1994 when he lost his campaign for a fourth Senate term to Republican Bill Frist, a newcomer to politics.
 This loss indicated the end of Democratic representation for Tennessee in the Senate.

-Despite this setback, Sasser’s commitment to public service continued when he was appointed U.S. Ambassador to China by President Bill Clinton, a role he held from 1995 to 2001.
+Despite this setback, Sasser’s commitment to public service continued when he was appointed U.S. Ambassador to China by President Bill Clinton in 1995.
 As ambassador, Sasser played a central role in strengthening U.S.-China relations, negotiating trade agreements, and organizing reciprocal visits by the leaders of the two countries.

 His tenure as ambassador, however, was not without difficulties.
 In 1999, Sasser had to navigate a diplomatic crisis when NATO forces mistakenly bombed the Chinese embassy in Belgrade.
 This event sparked protests in China, leaving Sasser and his staff confined within the U.S. Embassy in Beijing for four days.